-While this shoe was released in a number of retailers stock was still limited making the shoe just as rare and sought after as past releases this evidently increased the hype in the sneaker community.
+While this shoe was released at a large number of retailers, stock was still limited making the shoe just as rare and sought after as past releases.
+This evidently increased the hype in the sneaker community.

 I was lucky enough to be able to purchase myself a pair from Nike.com and I have been wearing them for the past two weeks.

-The quality of the leather was one of the main topics surrounding this release, this is because when the shattered backboard colour way released for the Air Jordan 1 it set the new standard for quality expected from Jordan brand.
+The quality of the leather was one of the main topics surrounding this release.
+This is because when the shattered backboard colour way released for the Air Jordan 1 a while back it set the new standard for quality expected from Jordan brand.

 A lot of debate has occurred in the community whether this releases has been up to par, honestly I could not be a hundred percent certain as I do not own the shattered backboards, however I am very pleased with the quality.